XML RSS

 Demi Moore Movie, Half Light UK Premiere

-Local Resorts scoop prestigious 2006 Seaside Awards
+Local Resorts scoop prestigious Seaside Awards

-Report on Radioactivity off Anglesey Coast - Discover more
+Report on Radioactivity off Anglesey Coast

-He stresses the importance of keeping children safe in the sun.
+Keeping children safe in the sun.
 Parents are advised to keep children indoors or otherwise in the shade during the hottest part of the day.
 Loose clothing, preferably cotton, and a hat to protect the head is advised as is using a high-factor sunscreen.

-Drink plenty of water or take fresh juice but not fizzy drinks which contain lots of sugar and caffeine as these could make dehydration more likely.
+Drink plenty of water or take fresh juice but not fizzy drinks, which contain lots of sugar and caffeine as these could make dehydration more likely.

-The public is advised to seek medical attention if anyone shows symptoms of heat exhaustion - nausea, dizzy spells, high temperature and cramp pains.
+Seek medical attention if anyone shows symptoms of heat exhaustion - nausea, dizzy spells, high temperature and cramp pains.

 European Blue Flag Scheme